Research & Development

 CASL executes its R&D in six technical Focus Areas (FA) and one integrating area (Collaboration and Ideation, or C&I) to develop and apply Virtual Environment for Reactor Applications (VERA) to facilitate solutions to industry-relevant problems.

-- Virtual Reactor Integration (VRI) - Develops VERA tools integrating the models, methods, and data developed by other FAs within a software framework.
-VRI collaborates with AMA to deliver usable tools for performing design analyses, guided by the functional requirements developed by AMA.
+- Physics Integration (PHI) - Develops VERA tools integrating the models, methods, and data developed by other FAs within a software framework.
+PHI collaborates with AMA to deliver usable tools for performing design analyses, guided by the functional requirements developed by AMA.

 - Radiation Transport Methods (RTM) - Develops next-generation neutron transport simulation tools in VERA, which consist of: the primary development path based on 3D full-core discrete ordinates (Sn) transport/2D method of characteristics (MOC) transport; the legacy path based on full core, 2D MOC transport/1D diffusion or transport; and, the advanced development path based on hybrid Monte Carlo (MC).